aakricha/laravel-bank-statements/README.md

 ## Android App
 Recently a Android app released to help you see transaction history and balance from multiple internet banking, and it's called "[CekDuit](https://goo.gl/1kPRtm)".

+You can also ask info@sellerkeys.com to buy the source code, if you interested to use something like CekDuit android app but worrying about your data security.
+The source code will not having Ads, registration, and only able to check BCA + BNI + Mandiri internet banking, because BRI require additional server side captcha solver.

 ![CekDuit](https://lh3.googleusercontent.com/z3amoSIKdH1YklLTnGGDOPfYeIER2iK29JOC0coJNGK5rd0pV51sF7vqQizU7oOWIw=w1444-h970-rw)

 Using the same logic as this repository to collect the transaction history, but running only on the device, so the data only stored in the device.